jaepass/commercejs-vuejs-cart/README.md

 />
 ```

-Upon a successful request you should receive a response similar to the below abbreviated data:
+ Upon a successful request, you should receive a response similar to the below abbreviated data:

 ```json
 {